- About Us

 Sherry Cook, Executive Director

 Sherry Cook joined TABC in 2006 as the Information Technology Director and Information Resources Manager.
 In 2008, Cook was promoted to Assistant Administrator for Regulatory and Business Operations.
 As the Assistant Administrator, her responsibilities included oversight of Business Services, Marketing Practices, Licensing, Human Resources, Innovation & Technology, Tax, Ports of Entry and Education and Prevention.
 After joining the agency she has played a key role in the modernization of business practices leveraging technology.
 Cook was named Interim Administrator on June 1, 2012, and appointed Executive Director on June 28, 2012.
 As the Executive Director, she oversees an agency with over 600 employees, a biennial budget of approximately $84 million and almost $200 million in annual revenue collections.

 Prior to coming to TABC, Cook served 29 years with the Texas Department of Public Safety (DPS) in various diversified positions.
 Her career with the DPS included nine years with the Texas Rangers Division as a Crime Analyst where she worked on such high profile cases involving serial murderer Kenneth Allen McDuff and the Texas Ranger Investigation of the Branch Davidian Incident in Waco.

 Cook has earned associate degrees from Austin Community College in Information Technology and from Alvin Community College in Criminal Justice and Corrections.
 She received her Bachelor's of Applied Arts and Science from Texas State University and a Master's of Science in Interdisciplinary Studies also from Texas State University in 2008, where she has received several awards including Outstanding Graduate and Research Student and was selected as the commencement speaker for her graduating discipline.
 She is a TCLEOSE Certified Peace Officer, Certified Public Manager and a member of various professional and civic organizations.

 Mr. Swedberg began working for the State of Texas in 2007 as the Assistant Director of Innovation and Technology for the Texas Comptroller of Public Accounts.
-Most recently he worked as a Deputy Executive Director at the Texas Department of Information Resources.
+In 2009, he moved to the Texas Department of Information Resources in the role of Deputy Executive Director.

 Robert Saenz, Executive Chief of Field Operations